Chart Color Schemes

 Quakers Hill's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Quakers Hill's health outcomes show exceptional results, with younger age groups having notably low prevalence rates for common health conditions.
+Quakers Hill's health outcomes show exceptional results, especially among younger age groups with low prevalence rates for common health conditions.

 Frequently Asked Questions - Health